Lumira Ventures

 Post in 2013

-Aptose Biosciences Inc. is a clinical-stage biotechnology company dedicated to discovering and developing personalized therapies for unmet medical needs in oncology.
-The company focuses on small molecule cancer therapeutics, with a pipeline that includes APTO-253, currently in a Phase 1b trial for patients with relapsed/refractory blood cancers such as acute myeloid leukemia and high-risk myelodysplastic syndrome.
-Additionally, Aptose is collaborating with CrystalGenomics, Inc. on CG026806, which is in a Phase 1a/b trial for relapsed/refractory acute myeloid leukemia and various B-cell malignancies.
-Another partnership with OHM Oncology involves the development and commercialization of APL-581 for the treatment of hematologic malignancies.
-Founded in 1986 and headquartered in Toronto, Canada, Aptose Biosciences was previously known as Lorus Therapeutics Inc. and changed its name in August 2014.
+Aptose Biosciences Inc. is a clinical-stage biotechnology company based in Toronto, Canada, that focuses on the discovery and development of personalized therapies for oncology.
+The company is dedicated to addressing unmet medical needs in cancer treatment and has a pipeline that includes novel small molecule therapeutics aimed at enhancing efficacy while minimizing overlapping toxicities.
+Its lead clinical program, APTO-253, is currently in a Phase 1b trial for patients with relapsed or refractory blood cancers, such as acute myeloid leukemia and high-risk myelodysplastic syndrome.
+Aptose is also collaborating with CrystalGenomics on CG026806, a small molecule in Phase 1a/b trials targeting similar malignancies, and has partnered with OHM Oncology for the development of APL-581, which is intended for hematologic cancers.
+Founded in 1986 and formerly known as Lorus Therapeutics Inc., Aptose Biosciences continues to advance its innovative approach to cancer treatment through both its internal research and strategic partnerships.

 enGene